All Episodes

 And if we don't get it right, in other words, where we go from here matters.

-And if we don't get to the bottom of an attempt to rig an investigation in favor of one candidate and prevent a candidate from being charged for obvious obstruction, and even James Comey's general counsel Baker thought she should be indicted for the espionage act,
+And if we don't get to the bottom of an attempt to rig an investigation in favor of one candidate and prevent a candidate from being charged for obvious obstruction, and even James Comey's general counsel, Baker, thought she should be indicted for the Espionage Act, or, you know, an attempt to rig a general election, well, after you rigged a primary, spying on an opposition party in a presidential election year,

-you know, denying one citizen due process constitutional rights, and then an attempted coup basically of a sitting president by using the dossier as the so-called insurance policy and appointing a very biased team to look into this for two years, uh, even though the FBI nine-month investigation found nothing.
+lying to FISA courts in the process by omission not telling the courts who paid for the document and never verifying the document, denying one citizen due process constitutional rights, and then an attempted coup, basically, of a sitting president by using the dossier as the so-called insurance policy and appointing a very biased team to look into this for two years, even though the FBI nine-month investigation found nothing.

-The Senate uh bipartisan investigation found nothing.
+The Senate bipartisan investigation found nothing.

-The House investigation found nothing, so I we I wouldn't have expected a different result, but you never knew what the team Mueller had put together.
+So I wouldn't have expected a different result, but you never knew what the team Mueller had put together.

-I mean, this wasn't exactly an unbiased uh situation, so there was always that possibility that these guys do whatever they could to try to take down Trump, and I imagine they did.
+So there was always that possibility that these guys do whatever they could to try to take down Trump.

 The reality is there's nothing there.

-What they've done to our republic, what they've done to democracy is a disgrace.
+What they've done to our republic, what they've done to democracy, is a disgrace.

-It's a stain on our constitution.
+It's a stain on our Constitution.

-Uh, and they shouldn't be allowed to do it.
+And they shouldn't be allowed to do it.

 If you're on the left, if you're on that side, you can get away with anything.

-I mean, perhaps today the best example is look what happened with Jesse Smollett.
+I mean, perhaps today, the best example is look what happened with Jesse Smollett.

-Uh, you know, the police are furious.
+You know, the police are furious.

-Hell, you've lost Rahm Emanuel.
+Hell, you've lost Rahm Emmanuel.

-Rahm Emanuel saying this is shady stuff.
+Rah Emmanuel saying this is shady stuff.

 What do you think would have happened had they found two kids who had nothing to do with it that were wearing MAGA hats that morning?